What is Holistic Development?

 • Encourages critical thinking, problem-solving, and creativity.

-• Inspires a spirit of inquiry and cultivates a habit of lifelong learning.
+• Inspires a spirit of inquiry and cultivates a lifelong learning habit.

-• Prepares students to work effectively in diverse teams and environments.
+• Trains students to operate efficiently in different teams and conditions.

-• Highlights the importance of fitness, nutrition, and overall health.
+• Emphasizes the importance of fitness, nutrition, and overall health.

 The Aspects of a Holistic Development Approach